DePaWSiT/nvim/README.md

 ## Note
 when installing tools such as mingw-64 or winrar, do keep in mind that on windows, you need to manually set them in environment variables -> PATH

+the mason /bin folder must also be added to path as that is where all the executables are stored

 ## Nvim-ts-autotag
 requires the corresponding [parsers](https://github.com/nvim-treesitter/nvim-treesitter?tab=readme-ov-file#supported-languages) from treesitter to function